 In this post, we dive into the requirements for PMCF, its advantages, and its pitfalls.
 Following which we present a practical guide to use for PMCF activities.

 How does the MDR describe PMCF activities and subsequent requirements?

 Annex XIV, Part B states “PMCF shall be understood to be a continuous process that updates the clinical evaluation referred to in Article 61 and Part A of this Annex and shall be addressed in the manufacturer’s post-market surveillance plan”

-What the above means is that the goal of PMCF activities is to update the market with up to date data.
-It ensures that once approved, safety and performance results are continuously delivered to the market.
+What the above means is that the goal of PMCF activities is to update the clinical evaluation report with up to date data.
+It ensures that once approved, safety and performance results are continuously available to the market.
 And, the goal of the PMCF plan is to specify the methods and procedures used to proactively collect and evaluate this clinical data in relation to the product’s safety (hereunder identifying previously unknown side-effects) as well as clinical performance.

-Also, it is important to look at the bigger picture and to bare in mind that your PMCF plan is a part of your PMS plan.
+Also, it is important to look at the bigger picture and to bear in mind that your PMCF plan is a part of your Post-Market Surveillance (PMS) plan.
 The data you collect from your PMCF activities feeds into your PMS program which is used in your clinical evaluation process.

 Now that we have covered the overall goal of PMCF activities and subsequently the goal of the PMCF plan, in the next sections we address how you can leverage its advantages.
 But also beware of its pitfalls.